AdobeDocs/marketo.en/help/marketo/product-docs/core-marketo-concepts/programs/program-library/ts-yyyy-mm-dd-tradeshow-program.md

 >[!TIP]
 >
->Don't forget to activate the "01-Engaged" Campaign for tracking success!
-Do this _before_ your form is live and emails are sent.
+>Don't forget to activate the "02-Engaged at Show (Program Success)" and "04-Engaged by Follow-up Email (Program Success)" campaigns for tracking success!
+Do this _before_ your emails are sent.

+>[!IMPORTANT]
+>
+>My Tokens that reference a URL cannot contain the http:// or https:// otherwise the link will not work appropriately within the asset.